harmed Life is the story of Eric Chant and his wicked older sister Gwendolyn. They are orphans living in a parallel universe where

 hears of the plight of Eric (called "Cat" by everyone, because he has nine lives) and Gwendolyn, he invites the two to come and live with him and he will

-Gwendolyn is excited but Chrestomanci's offer, she imagines learning powerful magic that will enable her to cause all kinds of mischief - we quickly learn
+Gwendolyn is excited by Chrestomanci's offer, she imagines learning powerful magic that will enable her to cause all kinds of mischief - we quickly learn

 that although Eric is a likable sort, his older sister is selfish, stubbborn and possesses a mean streak.
 Gwendolyn also is resourceful and creative, and she soon demonstrates